arkency/posts/posts/2015-05-13-how-to-introduce-events-in-rails-apps.md

 ## Backend part

 We start by adding a `rails_event_store` gem to our Gemfile ([installation instructions](https://github.com/arkency/rails_event_store/blob/master/README.md)).
-Next think is that we need some events to collect.
+Next thing is that we need some events to collect.
 We have to create an event class representing a single web request.
 To do this we will use the class provided by our gem.

 ```